BobGerman/Ignite24-Labs/LAB-446/instructions.md

 Continuing in the web browser:

-1. Enter **Hello, world!** in the message box and press <kbd>Enter</kbd> to send the message to the bot.
-A typing indicator appears whilst waiting for the  bot to respond.
+1. Enter **Hello, world!** in the message box and press <kbd>Enter</kbd> to send the message to the agent.
+A typing indicator appears whilst waiting for the agent to respond.
-1. Notice the natural language response from the bot and a label **AI generated** is shown in the bot response.
+1. Notice the natural language response from the agent and a label **AI generated** is shown in the agent response.
-1. Continue a conversation with the bot.
+1. Continue a conversation with the agent.
 1. Go back to Visual Studio.
 Notice that in the Debug pane, Teams AI library is tracking the full conversation and displays appended conversation history in the output.
 1. Close the browser to stop the debug session.

-### Step 4: Examine bot configuration
+### Step 4: Examine agent configuration

-The functionality of our bot is implemented using Teams AI library.
-Let's take a look at how our bot is configured.
+The functionality of our agent is implemented using Teams AI library.
+Let's take a look at how our agent is configured.

 In Visual Studio: